florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 # The Tensor

 The central component of PyTorch is the **tensor** data structure.
-If you're familiar with NumPy (if youre not, check out my NumPy article in [Towards Data Science](https://towardsdatascience.com/intermediate-python-numpy-cec1c192b8e6)), PyTorch tensors are similar to NumPy ndarrays, with the key difference being that they are CUDA-capable, and built to run on hardware accelerators, like GPUs.
+If you're familiar with NumPy (if you're not, check out my NumPy article in [Towards Data Science](https://towardsdatascience.com/intermediate-python-numpy-cec1c192b8e6)), PyTorch tensors are similar to NumPy ndarrays, with the key difference being that they are CUDA-capable, and built to run on hardware accelerators, like GPUs.
 Another important feature that tensors possess is that they are optimized for [automatic differentiation](https://pytorch.org/tutorials/beginner/basics/autogradqs_tutorial.html), which is the basis of the neural network training algorithm known as **back propagation**.
 These two optimizations are crucial for deep learning:

 * the vast amounts of data, features, and training iterations that deep learning usually encompasses requires the massively-parallel architecture of GPU's to train in reasonable amounts of time
 * training through back propagation necessitates efficient and precise differentiation